aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

-**Q: What are some of the best pratices I should be aware when working with Virtual JTAG?**
+**Q: What are some of the best practices I should be aware when working with Virtual JTAG?**

-**Q: Can other instances runningo on the same F1 server access the Virtual JTAG of my instance?**
+**Q: Can other instances running on the same F1 server access the Virtual JTAG of my instance?**

-**Q: What is XVC and where can i learn about it?""
+**Q: What is XVC and where can I learn about it?""

-Xilinc Virtual Cable (XVC) is a protocol for transfering JTAG commands over TCP/IP network connection between a debug tool (like Vivado Lab Edition Hardware Manager) and a debug target.
+Xilinc Virtual Cable (XVC) is a protocol for transferring JTAG commands over TCP/IP network connection between a debug tool (like Vivado Lab Edition Hardware Manager) and a debug target.

 The full specification for XVC version 1.0 is available [here](https://github.com/Xilinx/XilinxVirtualCable/blob/master/README_XVC_v1_0.txt).